AG11101/Pizzeria_Project_Clone/README.md

 ### Entities

-- Player: hast attributes like name, last name, goasl, assists and is linked to one team
+- Player: hast attributes like name, last name, goals, assists and is linked to one team
 - Team: contains a list of players and is linked to a league
 - League: includes multiple teams and defines the league structure
 - Ranking: links teams and leagues with ranking data such as total points and position

-The realtionships are:
+The relationships are:
 - One **Team** to Many **Players**
 - One **League** to Many **Teams**
 - One **Team** to Many **Rankings**